fgauna12/fgauna12.github.io/_posts/2020-02-19-getting-free-build-minutes-in-azure-devops.md

 <!--more-->

-Public team projects can also be a great way to house prototype/demo code.
-Great for proof of concepts and I use them all the time.
-As long as I keep out proprietary information from them.
+Public team projects can also be a great way to house prototype/demo projects.
+I use them all the time.
+Of course, I keep out proprietary information.
 Why?
 Because there's a nice incentive.

 Free and *unlimited* build minutes.
 (Usually you get 1800/month for free)